Quantum electrodynamics in a laser and the electron laser collision: Discussions

 To realize this procedure, we divided the electromagnetic field into two parts.
 One is the laser and another is the deviation of the electromagnetic field from it, as did in equations (\ref{17}) and (\ref{a}).
 The laser is a given classical field, and the deviation from it is quantized.
 The quantization of electromagnetic field around one of its classical solution is a generalization of its usual quantization (around the vacuum), and is equivalent to it.
 In the canonical quantization, to quantize a classical theory of canonical variables $q_c$ and $p_c$, one substitutes q-numbers $q$ and $p$ for c-numbers $q_c$ and $p_c$, and applies the quantization rule $qp-pq={\rm i}$ to them.
-Now for arbitrary pair of c-number functions $q_c(t)$ and $p_c(t)$ of time $t$ we may use the variables $Q\equiv q-q_c(t)$ and $P\equiv p-p_c(t)$ instead of $q$ and $p$, to equivalently describe the system.
+Now for an arbitrary pair of c-number functions $q_c(t)$ and $p_c(t)$ of time $t$, we may introduce the variables $Q\equiv q-q_c(t)$ and $P\equiv p-p_c(t)$ instead of $q$ and $p$, to equivalently describe the system.
 They satisfy the same quantization rule $QP-PQ={\rm i}$.
-This new pair of variables and its quantization is a generalization of the old one, and is equivalent to it.
+The quantization based on new pairs of variables is a generalization of the one based on old pairs, and is equivalent to it.
 Though this substitution is almost trivial, it does offer something new.
 Besides its application to the electron laser collision here, we applied it to calculate the residual interaction between nucleons on the basis of a relativistic mean field solution for nuclear matter\cite{z2}.

 The main skill in this work is to find a complete set of orthonormal eigenfunctions for equation (\ref{l}).
 It is derived from Wolkow solution\cite{w} of Dirac equation for an electron in a plane electromagnetic wave.
 The result is used in the quantization of electron field in our case.
 The same set also offers a general solution of the relativistic quantum mechanics for an electron in a circularly polarized electromagnetic field.
-It may be used in a research of the electron motion in a laser as well.
+It may be used in researches of the electron motion in a laser as well.
 Among others, it may give tips on how to shorten the electron bursts in the laser.
 It is important in the techniques for laser acceleration of electrons\cite{ch}.

 Eq. (\ref{w2}) shows the existence of the stimulated emission in electron laser collision.
 In section \ref{A7} we considered the possibility of making a $\gamma-$ray laser by use of this process.
 The result is exciting.
 It is possible to be realized with an acceptable size.